Existing Homes Sales and Inventory Months of Supply (thru April 2013)

 Most of homes sold are existing homes sales, so it is an important area of the housing sector to follow.
 I’m continuing a feature called “Easy Trends” – a place where I’ll analyze the recent trend for an indicator and discuss whether it is currently going up, down or neither.
 You can read the basics of my methodology on the FAQ page.

 NOTE: You may be reading an outdated analysis.
 Please visit my latest existing homes sales and inventory months of supply trend analysis for more info.

 Quick ‘n Easy

-Typically, if it would take longer than 6 months for the unsold inventory of existing homes (not newly built) to be sold at the latest pace of sales, we can expect prices for existing homes to go up.
-If it’s less than 6 months, we can expect prices to go down.
+Typically, if it would take longer than 6 months for the unsold inventory of existing homes (not newly built) to be sold at the latest pace of sales, we can expect prices for existing homes to go down.
+If it’s less than 6 months, we can expect prices to go up.

 You can get a sense for whether there are too many existing homes still on sale (inventory) by taking the total inventory and dividing it by the pace of sales.
 The result is “months of supply,” which basically means that if existing homes were to continue selling at the same rate as the most recent month of data, the current inventory of homes would be sold by that many months.
 A normal reading is around 6 months – higher number means too much inventory, and if supply is greater than demand, that usually means prices will drop.